Slop on sunscreen│Pania he kirīmi pare tīkākā I mua I te putanga ki waho I te whare

 Always use a broad-spectrum, water-resistant sunscreen of at least SPF 30.

 Sunscreen is a lotion, spray or gel that forms a protective barrier on our bodies.
-It absorbs or reflects some of the sun's UV radiation that goes through our skin's surface.
+It absorbs or reflects some of the sun's ultraviolet (UV) radiation that goes through our skin's surface.

 No matter how high the sunscreen's Sun Protection Factor (SPF) is, some of the sun's UV radiation can reach our skin.